Best daily deals

 A contributing factor in finding the perfect true wireless earbuds has to do with fit.
 Fit matters because we can post about all sorts of awesome features, but none of them make a difference if the buds fall out of your ears.
 More often, the topic of fit means something more subtle.
 Do the buds adequately seal your ear?
 A poor fit actually alters your perception of the frequency response.

-Fortunately, most earphones ship with a selection of different-sized ear tips, and when in doubt, try a third-party option.
-We also typically include measurements of ear tips when reviewing a product so you can compare it to what you already have.
+Fortunately, most earphones ship with a selection of different-sized ear tips.
+When in doubt, try a third-party option.
+We also typically include ear tip measurements when reviewing a product so you can compare it to what you already have.

 Any product with an equalizer (EQ) is worth its weight in gold (which might not be much, considering truly wireless earbuds are fairly light).
 You can rescue a default frequency response you don’t like by using an EQ to make corrections—some products even feature a mobile app that has an EQ.
 If you hear too much bass, simply drop the EQ slider in the bass frequencies down to offset it.